mongoose-os-libs/arduino-adafruit-epd/README.md

 Please check [Adafruit EPD Library](https://github.com/adafruit/Adafruit_EPD) for additional information and also please note the original [README](README_ORIG.md).

+Notes:
+- this was moved from [bbilger/mgos-arduino-adafruit-epd](https://github.com/bbilger/mgos-arduino-adafruit-epd) which was forked from [adafruit/Adafruit_EPD](https://github.com/adafruit/Adafruit_EPD)
-Note: EPD stands for e-paper display.
+- EPD stands for e-paper display.

 ## Usage